mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 What this static representation does not cover is the development and transformation.
 The next sections address this with relevant concepts.

-### On formative interventions
+### More on formative interventions in education

-**This section explains the CHAT method of formative interventions and proposes this study as an example of a formative intervention.**
+**This section explains the CHAT method of formative interventions** IS THIS DONE ABOVE?

+**and proposes this study as an example of a formative intervention in an educational context**

 Penuel [-@penuel_emerging_2014] proposes the formative interventions as a useful term to encapsulate a CHAT process closely aligned with DBR.

 <!-- It is widely used within CHAT circles, specific enough to capture the ethos of this research bur broad enough not to require complex clarifications on how it differs from more descriptive methods.   -->

 A key text here is Cole and Engeström's exploration of two models  of formative interventions, namely Change Laboratory and 5th Dimension, designed to align with principles of AT [@valsiner_cultural-historical_2007]
+MOVE UP

 A model of formative intervention that has been addressed by much research is Engeström's implementation of expansive learning in workplace environments, a set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].
 The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.